andrewbaxter/spaghettinuum/readme.md

 ## Why not DNS

-Anarchy
+You have a penchant for anarchy.

 Just kidding.
 The real reasons for disliking DNS are:

 - Paying large amounts of money to rent seeking middlemen
-- Pay up or lose everything you've ever built
+- Pay up or lose everything
 - Global competition over an artificially limited resource
 - Poor DNS registrar security/tech casting your domain names into the void
-- Increasing ability for corporations to arrange takeovers
+- Large corporations can take over bit player domains
 - IANA granting tiny fiefdoms to despots

 More and more things rely on DNS: Getting SSL certificates, email, Matrix, that new Twitter replacement.
 For all the reasons above, the faster we have an alternative the better.